-Borough Park's rate of fall-related hospitalizations among adults ages 65 and older is higher than the citywide average.
+Clinton and Chelsea's rate of fall-related hospitalizations among adults ages 65 and older is similar to the citywide average.
 The TCNY 2020 goal is fewer than 1,410 hospitalizations per 100,000 older adults citywide.
 AVOIDABLE HOSPITALIZATIONS AMONG ADULTS (per 100,000 adults)